dibyendumajumdar/ravi-compiler/src/README.md

 * `dominator.c` - implementation of dominator tree calculation - this is not used yet
 * `dataflow_framework.c` - a framework for calculating dataflow equations - not used yet
 * `opt_unusedcode.c` - a simple optimization pass that deletes unreachable basic blocks
+* `codegen.c` - responsible for generating C code from the linear IR

 ## Utilities